MicrosoftDocs/defender-docs/articles/defender-for-cloud/how-to-test-attack-path-and-security-explorer-with-vulnerable-container-image.md

 1. Import a mock vulnerable image to your Azure Container Registry:

-    1. Run the following command in Cloud Shell:
+    1. First, pull a base image (for example, alpine) to your local environment by running:

         ```azurecli
-        az acr import --name $MYACR --source DCSPMtesting.azurecr.io/mdc-mock-0001 --image mdc-mock-0001
+        docker pull alpine
         ```

+    1. Tag the image with a vulnerable label and push it to your ACR.
+Replace <MYACR> with your Azure Container Registry name:

+        ```azurecli
+        docker tag alpine <MYACR>.azurecr.io/mdc-mock-0001
+        docker push <MYACR>.azurecr.io/mdc-mock-0001
+        ```

-    1. If you don't have an AKS cluster, use the following command to create a new AKS cluster:
+    1. If you don't have an AKS (Azure Kubernetes Service) cluster, use the following command to create a new AKS cluster:

         ```azurecli
         az aks create -n myAKSCluster -g myResourceGroup --generate-ssh-keys --attach-acr $MYACR